GHALCA Election: Vetting of candidates fixed for Wednesday

 Source: Ghana Soccernet

-The election panel of the club's umbrella body has confirmed that incumbent Kudjoe Fianoo and challenger Isaac Koomson will be vetted to become formal candidates after the close of nominations.
+The selection panel of the club's umbrella body has confirmed that incumbent Kudjoe Fianoo and challenger Isaac Koomson will be vetted to become formal candidates after the close of nominations.

 Fianoo, who is the overwhelming favourite to clock his second term, is being challenged by policeman Isaac Koomson.

-Koomson - a former GHALCA vice-chairman lost to Mr Fianoo in the last election four years ago who is still popular within the football circles.
+Koomson - a former GHALCA vice-chairman lost to Mr. Fianoo in the last election four years ago.

-Many had anticipated that he would contest unopposed before Koomson threw himself into the race.
+Many had anticipated that Mr. Fianoo would contest unopposed before Koomson threw himself into the race.

 Vice-chairman Alex Ackumey is surprisingly being challenged by Ebusua Dwarfs John Ansah - who is gunning for another seat on the GHALCA council after spending eight solid years as a Premier League representative.